Kitura/BlueSocket/README.md

 ### Before starting

-The first you need to do is import the Socket framework.
+The first thing you need to do is import the Socket framework.
 This is done by the following:
 ```
 import Socket
 ```